nawidtechlabs/Sentinel-SOC-Investigation-Lab/README.md

 This lab was built to simulate real Tier 1 SOC analyst workflows using Microsoft Sentinel and live Azure infrastructure.
 Unlike labs that use pre-packaged datasets, this environment was intentionally internet-exposed to collect authentic attack telemetry.

-What I didn't plan for — within hours of deployment, a real external threat actor found the VM and launched a brute force attack.
-This turned a learning exercise into a real investigation.
+What I didn't plan for — within hours of deployment, real external threat actors found the VM and launched brute force attacks.
+A Sentinel Workbook built later in the investigation surfaced a second threat actor that wasn't discovered during the initial investigation — proving the value of continuous monitoring and visualization.

 **What this lab demonstrates:**
 - Live Azure VM deployment and SIEM configuration